 Louise joined the University of Tasmania as a Lecturer in Philosophy and Gender Studies in the School of Humanities in July 2015, and teaches into both the Philosophy and Gender Studies majors.

-Previously she held a contract position in Philosophy at the University of Wollongong (2015).
-Louise graduated with a PhD in Philosophy from the University of Sydney in 2014, and was a Research Affiliate with the University of Sydney for one year (2014-2015).
+Louise graduated with her PhD in Philosophy from the University of Sydney in 2014, and was a Research Affiliate with the University of Sydney for one year (2014-2015).
 Her undergraduate and Honours studies were undertaken at the University of Tasmania (2006-2009).